Skip to main content

 Day/Night Overlay

 The map displays a real-time day/night shadow showing where it's currently dark around the world.
-The boundary between light and dark marks the gray line -- the twilight zone where HF propagation is often enhanced.
+A faint twilight band around the terminator marks the gray-line zone, where HF propagation is often enhanced.

 [SCREENSHOT: 2D map showing day/night terminator overlay]

-The gray line is the band between 84 and 96 degrees of angular distance from the subsolar point.
+The gray-line band is the area between 84 and 96 degrees of angular distance from the subsolar point.
 It updates every minute as the Earth rotates.

 Filtering Spots

-You can narrow down what appears on the map using the activity filters:
+You can narrow down what appears on the map using the hunt filters:

-- Open the Activity tab — POTA is the active dataset.
+1. Open the Hunt Contacts tab — POTA is the active dataset.

 Map Tile Layer